Alexander Strehmel: Club career

 By the 1993–94 season, Strehmel was used less frequently (only thirteen appearances), so he left Stuttgart in July 1994, after over 150 league appearances for the club.
 He signed for SG Wattenscheid 09 of the 2.
 Bundesliga, where he spent two seasons, the second of which saw the club relegated in last place.
 Strehmel stayed in the second tier, though, signing for SpVgg Unterhaching.

 In the 1998–99 season, Unterhaching finished in second place, earning promotion to the Bundesliga, where they would spend the next two seasons.
 The first season they finished a very respectable tenth, and were involved in another dramatic title race - their 2–0 win over Bayer Leverkusen on the last day of the season handing the German championship to their neighbours Bayern Munich.
 However, Unterhaching finished 16th the following season, and this relegation was followed by another - they finished 15th in the 2.
 Bundesliga and were relegated to the Regionalliga Süd.
 They immediately bounced back as champions, before Strehmel left the club midway through the 2003–04 season, returning to the Regionalliga Süd to join FC Augsburg.
 He retired from football at the end of the 2004–05 season, after only eight appearances in eighteen months for Augsburg.

 International career

 Strehmel was part of the West Germany under-20 team that went to the 1987 FIFA World Youth Championship in Chile.
 He played in all six matches as West Germany reached the final, scoring once in a group game against Saudi Arabia.
 He also scored a penalty in the shoot-out in the final against Yugoslavia, but West Germany lost 5–4.
 Strehmel also won 8 caps for the under-21 team between 1988 and 1990.

 Coaching career

 Since retiring from football, Strehmel has been a coach, usually working as assistant to Lorenz-Günther Köstner, who had been his manager at SpVgg Unterhaching.
 The pair have worked at Rot-Weiss Essen, TSG 1899 Hoffenheim, and VfL Wolfsburg II.

 He became coach at Michigan Stars FC of the National Independent Soccer Association, the US third tier.

+In 2022, he returned to coaching in Germany, becoming head coach of SSV Vorsfelde.
+In 2024, he was appointed head coach of SSV Reutlingen.
+He extended his contract with the club in May 2025.